chajr/bluetree20/docs/errors.md

 ```

 ### No default error pack
-Last one special error is error with missing default language package and that is
+Another special error is error with missing default language package and that is
 specific error, because its can be called only if there was some other error in
 framework.
 Inside of `error_class::addError()` is called method `error_class::_statement()`
 and if that method cant read language pack to handle some other error _(probably